 Setting up a printer as a network printer

-- Configure the USB printer connected to the FRITZ!Box as a network printer if you
+- Set up the USB printer connected to the FRITZ!Box as a network printer if

-- want to use the printer with any computer regardless of the operating system and without any additional software.
+- you want to use the printer with any computer regardless of the operating system and without additional software.

 Using a printer with the USB remote connection

 - Set up the USB printer for use with the USB remote connection software if